ThomasGerstenberg/blatann/docs/source/troubleshooting.rst

 as "1915:521f" with "Open DFU Bootloader".

-Even with the nRF52840-Dongle properly flashed and seen with ``lsusb``, the above error message that it cannot be openend may show.
+Even with the nRF52840-Dongle properly flashed and seen with ``lsusb``, the above error message that it cannot be opened may show.
 On the Linux operating system, this often indicates that you as a user may not have the proper rights to utilize the USB device.
 The following will add the current user to the ``plugdev`` group that can use USB plug-in devices,